7ank0v1c/Universal-Save-Converter/Readme.md

 <img src="Source/universal_save_converter/resources/new_usc_logo_large.png" width="800">

 # Please Note:
-This app is not ready to be used yet, the GUI is unfinished (almost there), and the implimentation of the save converting is not complete in any way near.
-Only N64 is half complete, but it is not reliable yet.
+This app is not ready to be used yet, the GUI is unfinished (almost there), and the implimentation of the save converting is not complete.
+Only N64 is half complete, but it is unreliable currently.
 Needs more testing first.

 Use at your own risk.